temporalio/documentation/docs-src/prod-readiness-context/data-encryption.md

 Temporal Server <--> Wire <--> Payload Codec <--> Payload Converter <--> User code
 ```

-A `PayloadCodec` implementation is applied with a custom Data Converter in your Client that you use with Workers and to start Workflow Executions.
+A `PayloadCodec` implementation is applied with a custom Data Converter in your Client options.

 You can run your `PayloadCodec` [remotely](/concepts/what-is-remote-data-encoding) with a [Codec Server](/concepts/what-is-a-codec-server), and use the Codec Server endpoints in your WebUI and tctl to decode your encrypted paylods locally.